Understanding Low Back Pain: Common Mistakes and Simple Fixes

 - 2 min read

-Low back pain is one of the most common issues I see in clients, and 90% of the time, it isn’t a “weak core” causing low back pain — it’s a misused core.
+Low back pain is one of the most common issues I see in clients.
+Surprisingly, 90% of the time, it isn’t a “weak core” that causes low back pain — it’s a misused core.

-Here are the biggest mistakes people make — and the simple fixes that bring pain relief fast.
+Here are the biggest mistakes people make, along with simple fixes that can bring pain relief quickly.

-The goal isn't to squeeze your abs like you’re taking a punch.
-That creates tension, restricts breathing, and forces the low back to compensate.
+Many people think they should squeeze their abs tightly, as if preparing for a punch.
+This creates unnecessary tension, restricts breathing, and forces the low back to compensate.

 The Fix:

-Think 360° breathing — expand your rib cage gently in all directions, then lightly engage the abs like you’re zipping up tight jeans.
-This builds true stability without overworking.
+Instead, focus on 360° breathing.
+Gently expand your rib cage in all directions.
+Then, lightly engage your abs as if you’re zipping up tight jeans.
+This method builds true stability without overworking your muscles.

-Crunches mostly work the rectus abdominis.
-Back pain usually comes from weakness in deeper stabilizers like the transverse abdominis and obliques.
+Crunches primarily target the rectus abdominis.
+However, back pain often stems from weakness in deeper stabilizers like the transverse abdominis and obliques.

 The Fix: